halfbaked/data_warehouse/README.md

 ## Schemas

-#### Measurement
+#### Purpose
+Schemas help to communicate the data structures supported.
+They can also serve a role in validating input.
+In this project a schema is known as a measurement (type).

-A group of data points with common dimensions and metrics.
+Data points with a common measurement, have a common sets of dimensions and metrics.
-When we know data is of a certain measurement (type) we know how to load it and how it can be queried.
-Calling it a measurement type or a measurement schema might be more accurate.
+Measurements supported can be found by sending a GET request to `/measurements`.
+When querying or loading data, the relevant measurment id must be provided.

 ## Documentation
 - [Api document on Apiary](https://datawarehouse2.docs.apiary.io/#).
 - [Influxdb](https://docs.influxdata.com/influxdb/v2.0/)
 - [Ktor](https://ktor.io/docs/welcome.html)

+## Code

-## Code structure
+### Code structure
-In bigger projects classes would be separated into different folder/packages and individual files, but given the size of the project, keeping the code in a few files was more elegant.
+In bigger projects classes would be separated into different folder/packages and individual files, but given the size of the project, keeping the code in a few files seemed more elegant.

 - *Application* - the entry point of the application
 - *Mappers* - logic to transform from one data model to another
 - *Models* - the data classes aka domain objects
 - *Repositories* - classes to access/load data from a data source
 - *Routes* - request handling aka controllers
+- *QueryBuilder* - all code related to building the queries sent to the database
+- *Loader* - all code related to loading data into the database

+### Factory Pattern
+The factory pattern employed for both loading and querying makes it easy to support more schemas / measurements.

+### Dependency Injection
+Dependency injection is provided by Koin, but is rarely used in the current code for the sake of expediency.
+Making better use of DI would make it easier to test/mock.

 ## Building and Deploying
 The ktor server can be run as an executable jar.
 The gradle file includes the shadow plugin which assists in